 West Cook Wild Ones Wildlife Corridor

-Our goal is to gather pledges from at least two yards/landscapes (public or private) on every block between Thatcher Woods and Columbus Park.
+Our goal is to gather pledges from at least two yards/landscapes (public or private) on every block between Thatcher Woods and Columbus Park (and beyond…why stop there?).
 To pledge your yard click on the button below, and it will take you to a form to complete.
 Thank you!

-West Cook Wild Ones has been engaging residents and organizations in creating landscapes that feature native shrubs, trees, plants, and grasses as a way to increase biodiversity in the Oak Park/River Forest area (including Chicago, Berwyn and other surrounding towns).
+West Cook Wild Ones engages residents and organizations in creating landscapes that feature native shrubs, trees, plants, and grasses as a way to increase biodiversity in the Oak Park/River Forest area (including Chicago, Berwyn and other surrounding towns).
 We hope that with enough yards acting as habitats for wildlife, we can support populations of beneficial species who are here either as year-long residents or as migrants.
-Because Wild Ones has chosen to focus on species that fly due to our urban infrastructure (e.g., amphibians would not be feasible), we expect to see an increase in movement as well as an increase in population if more native trees, shrubs, and plants are planted and tended in an ecologically sensitive manner.
+Because Wild Ones has chosen to focus on species that fly due to our urban infrastructure (e.g., amphibians would not be feasible, although someday maybe we can plan that?), we expect to see an increase in movement as well as an increase in population if more native trees, shrubs, and plants are planted and tended in an ecologically sensitive manner.

 What is a Wildlife Corridor?